 Things We Like

-- Runs with practically no noise whatsoever
+- It runs with practically no noise whatsoever.

 - Holds 32 bottles of regular wine across 2 temperature zones